LockdownRP-PZ/Rulebook/README.md

 ### 3.1 Offline raiding is strictly prohibited.

-- If you wish to steal from a player/faction base, you must check whether the occupant is online first.
-Check the safehouse claim note for its member(s).
+- If you wish to steal from a player/faction, you must check whether the occupant is online first.
+Check the safehouse or vehicle claim note for its member(s).

 ### 3.2 Do not destroy any items or architecture